Pantex Orientation

 IBEW Regular Meetings

-• The membership is notified of any change in regular meeting dates
+• The membership is notified of any change in regular meeting dates.

-• Members may speak on topics of general discussion during Good of the Union
+• Members may speak on topics of general discussion during Good of the Union after being recognized by the presiding officer.

 IBEW Special Meetings

-• No business shall be transacted at any special meeting except that for which it has been called
+• No business shall be transacted at any special meeting except that for which it has been called.

 IBEW Executive Board Meetings